Link - linking devices and apps

 - Live Versions: 9.6 and higher

 - Then enable Link by clicking its button on the far left of Live's control Bar.
-If there are any other Link enabled devices on the same network, their amount will be shown on the Link button.
+If there are any other Link enabled devices on the same network their count will be displayed here.

-- Note that Live cannot accept incoming MIDI Sync while Link is active; the "Sync" input ports are thus made inactive.
+Note: Live can't accept incoming MIDI Sync while Link is active; the "Sync" input ports are thus made inactive.

-- Live can also not be used as a ReWire slave when Link is active.
-In order to use Live as a ReWire slave, first turn off Link, then re-start Live after the ReWire master program has been opened.
+Live can't be used as a ReWire Device when Link is active.
+In order to use Live as a ReWire Device, first turn off Link, then re-start Live after the ReWire master program has been opened.